 Yes, you can legally buy Echinacea tablets online from registered prescribers such as e-Surgery.

-Whenever you buy Echinacea tablets online or any other medication, even if it is over the counter, make sure you check for the green GPhC and MHRA logo on the bottom of each page of the website you are using.
+Whenever you buy Echinacea tablets online or any other medication, even if it is over the counter, make sure you check for the green GPhC logo on the bottom of each page of the website you are using.

 You can use the GPhC website to check if a pharmacy is registered, this will ensure that when you buy Echinacea tablets online the medication is genuine.

 You can learn more about this Echinacea tablets online in the Echinacea tablet patient information leaflet, which contains more useful information.